weecology/DeepForest/README.md

 ## Installation

-DeepForest has Windows, Linux and OSX prebuilt wheels on pypi.
+DeepForest has Windows, Linux and OSX prebuilt wheels on pypi for python 3.6 and python 3.7.
 We *strongly* recommend using a conda or virtualenv to create a clean installation container.

 ```
 pip install DeepForest